unicitynetwork/alpha/doc/build-alpha.md

 ## Downloading the code

 Download the latest version of Alpha and checkout the version you intend to build.
-If you want to build a specific version, you can replace `alpha_master` with the version tag.
+If you want to build a specific version, you can replace `alpha_main` with the version tag.

 ```bash
 git clone https://github.com/sakuyama2024/alpha_test1 alpha
 cd alpha
 ```
-ALPHA TODO update github repo on go live (currently testing only)
+TODO change repo name to alpha after launch

-## Building for Linux/MacOS
+## Building for Linux

 Alpha requires building with the depends system.